 Tea, coffee, red wine and chocolate may seem like dieting disasters.
 Most people associate them with gaining weight or treating themselves.
-But these seeming indulgences—alongside fatty fish and mushrooms—can have properties that facilitate our body’s fight against
+But these seeming indulgences—alongside fatty fish and mushrooms—can have properties that facilitate our body’s fight against disease and infection.

 It’s true.
 Some of these ‘superfoods’ are rich in antioxidants, which are believed to combat cancer-causing ‘free radicals’ (unstable molecules that damage cells).
 Others promote heart health with their rich omega 3 content, and may even be able to cheer you up when you are feeling down.

 Dear Doctor has compiled a list of the top five most unlikely nutritious foods.

 Taking the crown of unlikely nutritious foods is tea—any variety that derives from the leaves of the Camellia sinesis, including black, green, white and oolong.
 While the jury is still out on some of the potential health benefits of tea, there appears to be compelling evidence for its ability to reduce the risk of heart disease and lower cholesterol.

 Tea’s ‘magic’ ingredient is catechins—a type of flavonoid from the family of disease-fighting antioxidant phytochemicals also found in fruits, vegetables and red wine.
 But not every cup of tea is bursting with antioxidant goodness.
 The longer you brew your tea, the more of those coveted health extracts your beverage will contain.